AlexanderRosol/database_project_final/README.md

 - A 64-bit Linux system (Ubuntu/Debian recommended) for best compatibility and performance.
 - At least 8 GB RAM (the more the better).
 - To allow access from the OrientDB server at localhost port 2480 (HTTP), make sure the port is not blocked.
-- Multi-core CPU (4 cores or more) to benefit from parallel vertex and edge insertion, if possible.
-- SSD storage preferred for faster database and file I/O operations, if possible.

-### 4. Project Setup and Execution
+# 4. Project Setup and Execution

 Presuming all required software has been successfully installed, here’s how to correctly set up and run the system.

 ---

-### 4.1 Directory Layout
+## 4.1 Directory Layout

 Below is the expected file structure for the project: